aglavic/genx/genx/README.txt

    To use you have to select instrument probe as "neutron pol spin-flip" and change the simulation function from "Specular" to "PolSpecular".
 This function has 4 additional parameters; p1, p2, F1, F2 for polarizer, analyzer and filpper efficiencies.
 For definition see https://doi.org/10.1063/1.1150060
+ * Add entry to the **Help** menu to open example files, directly jumping to the right directory

 Changes 3.6.1
 =============